 Deadline Tracking Routing Engines

-Setting Up Automated Slack Alerts for Upcoming Annual Report Deadlines: A Production-Grade Python Pipeline for Corporate Entity Compliance
+Setting Up Automated Slack Alerts for Upcoming Annual Report Deadlines

-Delaware March 1 (Annual Report + Franchise Tax) 20% immediate penalty + 1.5%/mo interest Online filing open until 11:59 PM EST. No webhook API; requires registry sync.
+Delaware March 1 (annual report + franchise tax) $200 late fee + 1.5%/mo interest Online filing open until 11:59 PM ET.
+No webhook API; requires registry sync.

 California 90 days post-incorporation anniversary (Form SI-550) $250 late fee + suspension risk Strict calendar-day calculation.
 Portal enforces business-day processing queues.

-New York Biennial, fixed to initial filing month $250 late fee Maintenance windows typically occur 02:00–04:00 EST on weekends.
+New York Biennial, fixed to initial filing month $250 late fee Maintenance windows typically 02:00–04:00 ET on weekends.

-Nevada Anniversary month (Annual List + Business License) $175/entity late fee High latency (3–8s response) during final 72h of filing window.
+Nevada Anniversary month (annual list + business license) $175/entity late fee High latency (3–8s) during the final 72h of the filing window.

 import hashlib